MoodyMarshmallow/manga-translator/README.md

 # Manga Translator
 [![Watch the video](https://img.youtube.com/vi/j_XAp7havFI/maxresdefault.jpg)](https://youtu.be/j_XAp7havFI)

 This repository contains a minimal Chrome extension and a FastAPI backend that work together to translate manga pages.
 The extension discovers large images on the active tab, sends them to the backend for OCR + translation, and overlays English text bubbles back on the page.
+Made in 36 hours at PennApps 2025.

 ## Repository layout